RMuskee/springboot-demo/README.md

 While searching for a good starting point to create a springboot application, I noticed I liked and disliked parts of multiple demo-projects.

-I merged logic from multiple demos into 1 demo app which (for me) is a good reference.
+I merged logic from multiple demos into 1 demo which (for me) made into a good reference project.

 The stuff this demo uses: